olvaffe/olv-notes/systems/cros/cadmium.md

 Cadmium
 =======

-## Dependencies

-- to create disk image
-  - `parted`
-  - AUR `vboot-utils`
-    - uprev to the latest branch (e.g., 109.15236)
-    - no `trousers`
-    - append `SDK_BUILD=1 USE_FLASHROM=0` to all make invocations
-- to download and build kernel,
-  - `curl patch aarch64-linux-gnu-gcc`
-- to boostrap root,
-  - `f2fs-tools qemu-user-static arch-install-scripts wget`
-- to package kernel,
-  - `uboot-tools dtc`

 ## Manual Steps

 - cadmium builds a bootable usb disk that can install a linux distro on the